 * * *

 He hands his costume to the dresser and begins to unwrap the bandage on his knee, revealing several surgery scars.
 That’s when the pain hits him.
 He steps into the shower.
 The fans will have to wait.
 The hot water helps soothe the pain.
 He digs his fingertips deep into the knee cap, massaging gently.
 Recently, the pain in his knee has worsened.
 The orthopaedic surgeon has advised him not to dance for a while.
 A while.
 That is what doctors call it.
 The beginning of the end.
 He forces himself out of the panic.
 He is thirty-nine.
-Still a few more years to go – up to ten, if he is lucky.
-Most other dancers he knows, did not retire till their fifties.
+Still a few more years to go – up to ten, if he’s lucky.
+Most other dancers he knows did not retire till their fifties.
 He strokes his knee, pleading silently.

 * * *